 12. Benefits and care home fees

-Certain benefits, such as the mobility component of Disability living allowance, must not be taken into account in a financial assessment.
-Some other benefits, for example the War widow's pension, should only be partially counted.
-Half of any occupational or personal pension will not be considered, as long as this half is passed on to a spouse or civil partner.
+Certain benefits, such as the mobility component of Disability living allowance or personal independence payment, must not be taken into account in a financial assessment for paying for care.
+Some other benefits, for example the War widow’s pension, should only be partially counted.
+Half of any occupational or personal pension will not be considered, as long as it is passed on to a spouse or civil partner who remains at home.

 Depending on the outcome of the financial assessment, benefits may be affected.
 If someone is self-funding, they will still be entitled to some benefits – these can help towards paying fees.
 If the local authority is paying a person’s care home fees, then any benefits the person is entitled to will all go towards the cost of care (including a state pension, any other private pension and income)In these cases a person will be left with a Personal expenses allowance.
 For current amounts go to alzheimers.org.uk/benefitrates